Distribution: South-west Western Australia

 Threats: Numbats are threatened by loss of habitat through land clearing, fire and predation by feral predators including foxes and cats.

-At Perth Zoo: Perth Zoo, as part of its Native Species Breeding Program, is breeding Numbats for release into protected habitats.
-Since 1993, over 160 Numbats bred at the Zoo have been released into the wild.
+At Perth Zoo: Perth Zoo breeds Numbats for release into protected habitats.
+Since 1993, over 200 Numbats bred at the Zoo have been released into the wild.

-Numbats can be seen in the Australian Bushwalk.
+You can see a Numbat in the Australian Bushwalk.

 Did you know?
 The Numbat is one of two marsupials that are strictly diurnal (active during the day).
 The Numbat is Western Australia’s mammal emblem.